QuentinRa/blog.quentinra.dev/proj/tests/index.md

 ## How should I code tests?

-We will now introduce the ``assertion`` concept.
-An assert is something that returns true if what we are asserting is true, or an error if that's not the case.
+We will now introduce the concept of **assertions**.
+An assert is something that returns true if what we are asserting is true.
+Otherwise, it's raising an error.

-Writing tests is usually writing a lot of functions, usually called ``test....()`` and inside called a lot of assertions such as ``assertTrue(a_condition_here)``.
+You will usually write a lot of classes/files, having methods/functions usually called **testWhatIamTesting** and inside, you are writing some code using assertions
+<span class="tms">(such as ``assertTrue(a_condition_here)``)</span>.

-Check out your language course now and we will explain here how to do some tests in this language.
+Check out your language course now, and it will be explain here how to write these assertions.

 <hr class="sr">